Today is October 11, 2024 /

 In the Beginning

-Weekly meetings with the rabbi are the centerpiece of our B’nai Mitzvah program.
+Weekly meetings with our spiritual leaders are the centerpiece of our B’nai Mitzvah program.
 A unique and powerful relationship emerges from this intensive interaction, one that helps tether the child to Judaism and the synagogue.

 Most children start their formal preparation a year prior to their B’nai Mitzvah; however, this timeline can be adjusted based on a child’s individual needs.
-The process begins with the rabbi and the child reading through the Torah and Haftarah portions.
-The rabbi’s role is about “sharing, rather than guarding the Torah.”
-The rabbi helps each child fully understand their portion, and as a result of this dialogue, the child earns the right to select which verses to read or chant.
-Parents are welcome to sit in on the child’s weekly meetings with the rabbi to witness the forming connection and hear the thoughtful questions that spur each child to develop a unique understanding of the Torah and its relevance to modern life.
+The process begins with our spiritual leaders and the child reading through the Torah and Haftarah portions.
+The role our spiritual leaders is about “sharing, rather than guarding the Torah.”
+They help each child fully understand their portion, and as a result of this dialogue, the child earns the right to select which verses to read or chant.
+Parents are welcome to sit in on the child’s weekly meetings to witness the forming connection and hear the thoughtful questions that spur each child to develop a unique understanding of the Torah and its relevance to modern life.

-Over the course of their study together, the rabbi asks each child to answer a series of questions (ideally in partnership with their parents), which serve as touchpoints for exploring and deepening the child’s understanding of key concepts of the Shabbat liturgy and the Torah portion, and making explicit connections to daily life and how life can be lived.
+Over the course of their study together, our spiritual leaders will ask each child to answer a series of questions (ideally in partnership with their parents), which serve as touchpoints for exploring and deepening the child’s understanding of key concepts of the Shabbat liturgy and the Torah portion, and making explicit connections to daily life and how life can be lived.
 From this comes the child’s dvar Torah – a word about the Torah, better known as the child’s speech to be shared during the service.

-At the same time, the rabbi is working with the child to review and master each of the prayers.
+At the same time, our spiritual leaders are working with the child to review and master each of the prayers.

 B’nai Mitzvah Study

-Each child, together with their parents, also chooses a tutor from our Religious School, to supplement the rabbi’s efforts.
-Children who decide to chant their Torah portion are encouraged to participate in our trope (Torah chanting) classes with Rebecca.
+Each child, together with their parents, also has the opportunity to choose a tutor, within the congregation, to supplement the efforts of our spiritual leaders.
+Children who decide to chant their Torah portion are encouraged to participate in our trope (Torah chanting) classes with our cantorial soloist.

 Creating a Comfort Level